EMPLOYEE OR CONTRACTOR: UBER CASE PROVIDES LESSONS ON MISCLASSIFICATION

-The ride-share company, Uber, is facing allegations of misclassifying employees as contractors.
+The ride-share company Uber, is facing allegations of misclassifying employees as contractors.
 The suit provides lessons for Floridians in similar situations.

-The case involves a driver for Uber who contended that she was an employee, not a contractor as alleged by the ride-share company.
+The case involves a driver for Uber who contended that she was an employee, not a contractor, as alleged by the ride-share company.
 The commission heard the case and ruled in the driver’s favor.
-As a result, the company was required to cover the cost of mileage and reimburse her for the 6,468 miles she worked while employed for the company.
+As a result, the company was required to cover the cost of mileage and reimburse her for the 6,468 miles she worked while employed by the company.
 She also received compensation to cover the cost of tolls, $256, and interest, $274.12.
 Ultimately, the commission called for the company to pay her $4,152 in expenses.

 The ruling by the labor commission was filed in March and is non-binding.
 The information became public when Uber appealed the ruling to California’s court system.
 The court system currently has several similar lawsuits pending.
 The court’s decision could lead to a change in how these companies operate.

-Although the case discussed above has its roots in California, similar cases of employers wrongfully classifying employees as independent contractors are present throughout the country, including here in Florida.
+Although the case discussed above has its roots in California, similar cases of employers wrongfully classifying employees as independent contractors are present throughout the country, including here in Tampa.
 Proper classification is important as there are legal distinctions between the two.
 For instance:

-Hours.
-An employee generally works the hours set by the employer while a contractor has more control over the hours worked.
+- Hours.
+An employee generally works the hours set by the employer, while a contractor has more control over the hours worked.

-Benefits.
-Employees receive benefits like health insurance while contractors do not receive these benefits.
+- Benefits.
+Employees receive benefits like health insurance, while contractors do not receive these benefits.

-Dependency.
-Employees work as directed by the employer while contractors work more independently.
+- Dependency.
+Employees work as directed by the employer, while contractors work more independently.

 Employers in favor of labeling workers as independent contractors argue that workers are drawn to the freedom and independence they receive when classified as a contractor.
 However, employers may be motivated to wrongly classify employees in an effort to increase profits, as employers are not required to pay unemployment taxes or workers’ compensation for independent contractors.